ValDevelopment/ValDevelopment/README.md

 Speaking of my studies, I have acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign.
 I am also planning on continuing my education at a Master's level.

+And for my projects, you can find some of the most prominent ones below.

 <!--
 **ValDevelopment/ValDevelopment** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.